 Just run the installer, click “Next” when it asks you to, and you’ll be good to go.
-The only unusual thing CyberGhost will ask you to do is save or print a “PUK code”.
-You will need it if you lose your login information.
+The only unusual thing you’ll be asked to do is save or print a “PUK code”.
+You will need it if you lose your CyberGhost login information.
 The extra layer of account security is nice to see on a VPN – save that PUK and keep it close to your heart!

 How to use CyberGhost

-CyberGhost’s interface is interesting.
+For our CyberGhost review, we used the Windows app and must say the interface is interesting.
 Some will love it and others will hate it.
-I am firmly in the second category.
+We are firmly in the second category.

 We prefer NordVPN’s approach here: offer the choice of “Specialty servers”.
 That feels a lot more honest than what CyberGhost is doing.